-Higher temperatures over Spring and Summer, doesn't have to result in a higher energy bill.
-Keep your cool and be an energy saver with our summer energy saving guide.
+Higher temperatures over the summer months don't have to result in a higher energy bill.
+Keep cool and reduce your power bill with these simple summer energy saving tips.

 an open and shut case - fresh air & sunlight